darHH/tp/docs/UserGuide.md

 ![Deleting a Game](images/deletegame_command.png)

-### Adding Members
+### Add Member to Game

-Adds friends as members to a particular game
+Adds contacts as members to a particular game

 **Format**:
 ```